girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - BI Tools such as AMazon QUickSight or Tableau integrate with it
  - Redshift vs Athena: faste queries/joins/aggregations thanks of indexes

-### RedShift Cluster
+### 10.2.2 RedShift Cluster
- - Leader Node: for query planning, rsults aggregation
+ - Leader Node: for query planning, results aggregation
  - Compute Node: for performing the queries, send results to leader
  - You provision the node size in advance
  - You can use reserved instances for cost savings

-### Snapshots and Disaster recovery
+### 10.2.3 Snapshots and Disaster recovery
  - Redshift as no Multi-AZ mode
  - Snapshots are Point in Time backups of a cluster, stored internally in S3
  - Snapshots are incremental (Only what has changed is saved)